jarecoo/practice/notes.md

 - “How does it help, my husband, to make misfortune heavier by complaining about it?” - Seneca, Oedipus, 80 (TDS 193)
 - “’The task of a philosopher: we should bring our will into harmony with whatever happens, so that nothing happens against our will and nothing that we wish for fails to happen.’ -Epictetus, Discourses, 2.14.7 This isn’t just semantic playing.
 It is a central facet of the philosopher’s worldview.
 Today, don’t try to impose your will on the world.
 Instead see yourself as fortunate to receive and respond to the will in the world.“ TDS p.200
 - “We react to anger with anger.
 Fear with fear.
 Sadness with sadness.
 In doing so, we fan the flames, and keep the emotion alive.
 In truth, there’s no need to react.
 It’s enough to simply observe.
 Very often, when we experience a particular emotion, or mood, we tend to not only attach blame to a particular person or situation or even to ourselves, we tend to see our entire experience of the world through that lens.
 And of course we don’t like feeling that way, so if we experience some anger then we might feel angry about the fact that we feel angry.
 Or if we experience anxiety, it might make us feel anxious that that we’re experiencing anxiety.
 The mind is very clever in this way, it keeps itself busy.
 It keeps the emotion alive.
 It’s entertaining for the mind, even if it’s not a very comfortable experience.
 So it’s only really when we can step out of that cycle, when we can be present with the emotion as it is, whatever it is.
 Simply allowing it to pass us by.”
 Headspace, Stepping out of the Cycle, Wednesday, Sep.
 5 2018
+- Lower your tone, strengthen your argument
+- Never raise your voice.
+If you’re right you don’t need to, if you’re wrong you can’t afford to.
+- Things have a way of working out
+- “The quieter you become the more you can hear” -Baba Ram Dass

 ### Slow Down
 - Slow is smooth.
 Smooth is fast.